jimhigson/oboe.js/README.md

 **Oboe.js** is an asynchronous, progressive json parser built on top of [clarinet](https://github.com/dscape/clarinet).
-It provides an intuitive interface to read a json http response while the request is still ongoing.
-With libraries built in oboe gzips down to about **3.5k**.
+It provides an intuitive interface to read an ajax responsewhile the request is still ongoing and gzips down to about **3.5k**.

 # Purpose